 On November 29, 2004, a conglomerate of public water suppliers filed a cross-complaint in the Los Angeles Superior Court seeking a judicial determination of the rights to groundwater within the Antelope Valley basin, including the groundwater underlying the Company's land near the Centennial project.
 Four phases of a multi-phase trial have been completed.
 Upon completion of the third phase, the court ruled that the groundwater basin is currently in overdraft and established a current total sustainable yield.
 The fourth phase of trial occurred in the first half of 2013 and resulted in confirmation of each party's groundwater pumping for 2011 and 2012.
 The fifth phase of the trial commenced in February 2014, and concerned 1) whether the United States has a federal reserved water right to basin groundwater, and 2) the rights to return flows from imported water.
 The court heard evidence on the federal reserved right but continued the trial on the return flow issues while most of the parties to the adjudication discussed a settlement, including rights to return flows.
 In February 2015, more than 140 parties representing more than 99% of the current water use within the adjudication boundary agreed to a settlement.
 On March 4, 2015, the settling parties, including Tejon, submitted a Stipulation for Entry of Judgment and Physical Solution to the court for approval.
 On December 23, 2015, the court entered Judgment approving the Stipulation for Entry of Judgment and Physical Solution.
 The Company's water supply plan for the Centennial project anticipated reliance on, among other sources, a certain quantity of groundwater underlying the Company's lands in the Antelope Valley.
 The Company's allocation in the Judgment is consistent with that amount.
-Prior to the Judgment becoming final, on February 19 and 22, 2016, several parties, including the Willis Class and Phelan Pinon Hills CSD, filed notices of appeal from the Judgment.
-Appellate briefing will likely occur during the last two quarters of 2017 and first quarter of 2018.
+Prior to the Judgment becoming final, on February 19 and 22, 2016, several parties, including the Willis Class and Phelan Pinon Hills Community Services District, filed notices of appeal from the Judgment.
+The Appeal has been transferred from the Fourth Appellate District to the Fifth Appellate District.
+Appellate briefing will likely occur during 2018.
 Notwithstanding the appeals, the parties with assistance from the Court have begun establishment of the Watermaster and administration of the Physical Solution, consistent with the Judgment.